juantronn11/grid_game/README.md

 ## Features

 ### For Players
-- Join games by link or 6-character Game Code
+- Join games by link or Game Code (custom 6-char or auto-generated 8-char)
 - Claim squares on the grid with live progress (e.g. "You have 3/5 squares claimed")
 - View all joined games in "My Games"
 - **Create an account** or have super admin create one -- log in from any device and your games persist